prateekpandey1234/AndroidLearnings/README.md

        .map { it * 2 }          // Intermediate
        .take(10)                // Intermediate
        .toList()                // Terminal

-Flows
+Side Effects
+1. LaunchedEffects is triggered evey time when value of it's is changed and utilises coroutinescope to run any IO operatons
+2. Disposable effect is like launchedeffect except for coroutinescope and is it moslty used to handle handle lifecyle events , onDispose is must as it is called whenever the key leave recompostion Flows
 1. // Flow is like a  stream of data flowing through a pipe.
    // it can be of 2 ways (hot which is active everytime or cold which works only when collected)